wkumari/draft-wkumari-dhc-capport/README.md

    without hijacking can ameliorate some of the implications of connecting to a potentially malicious captive portal.

+Kumari, et al.          Expires December 20, 2015               [Page 5]

+Internet-Draft             DHCP Captive-Portal                 June 2015

-8. Acknowledgements
+6. Acknowledgements

    Thanks to Vint Cerf for the initial idea / asking me to write this.
    Thanks to Wes George for supplying the IPv6 text.
 Thanks to Lorenzo and Erik for the V6 RA kick in the pants.

-   Thanks to Fred Baker, Ted Lemon, Martin Nilsson, Ole Troan and Asbjorn Tonnesen for detailed review and comments.
+   Thanks to Fred Baker, Paul Hoffman, Ted Lemon, Martin Nilsson, Ole Troan and Asbjorn Tonnesen for detailed review and comments.
 Also great thanks to Joel Jaeggli for providing feedback and text.

-9. Normative References
+7. Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119, March 1997.